keithballdotnet/blocker/README.md

 export BLOCKER_PGP_PRIVATEKEY=path/to/.secring.gpg
 ```

 A good explanation of PGP Encryption can be found on [wikipedia](http://en.wikipedia.org/wiki/Pretty_Good_Privacy).
+In essence each block of data is encrypted with it's own random symmetric key.
+This key is then encrypted using the given public key and stored with the data.

 The basic concept is show in this image:
 ![](images/PGP-diagram-wikipedia-479x500.jpg?raw=true)